Table of Contents

 There are several examples of groupthink in the world today.
 For instance, a group of people or a racial background will want to impose on another group.
 The group might come to hate or distrust the other group just because they don’t understand them.
 They create a significant margin between their group and the other group to maintain moral superiority.
 This still happens in some parts of Africa.
 Some ethnic groups are not allowed to marry from other groups or a specific ethnic group.
 Probably because their moral standard doesn’t meet or they know the other group for one perceived negativity.

 Another example of groupthink can be seen in politics.
 Members of one political party support the party even if the ideals are wrong.
-They do so just to remain in power or gain grounds.
+They do so just to remain in power or gain ground.
 Such people see only see the good things that are done by their parties and neglect the bad things.

 Moreover, groupthink is not an abstract concept or an isolated philosophy.
 There are real-world examples that we can see.
 These examples show how destructive it can be to follow groupthink without questioning it.
 Let’s take a look at the examples: